zhaofeng-shu33/zhaofeng-shu33.github.io/personal/2014/my_love_view.md

 ## 2014年11月11日
 Dear Denny,

-At the very beginning, you should understand my motive to write about such a subtle topic has no relation with the date of boys, which is endowed special meanings by the numbers of this date.
+At the very beginning, you should understand my motive to write about such a subtle topic, which has no relation with the date of boys, which is endowed special meanings by the numbers of this date.

-Of course every THU intellectual can write an elaborate thesis on this topic without any difficulty, considering its nearness to our daily life and all the allusions we've memorized.
+Of course every THU intellectual can write an elaborate sentence on this topic without any difficulty, considering its nearness to our daily life and all the allusions we've memorized.
 For me, I will just synthesize what happened to me within this problem with the combination of letters I read this whole morning.

 The prelude to my reading of "Letters to a young poet" by German poet Rilke is unnecessary to be explained in detail.
 Only some remarks are needed.